The GYA is still building this page, and will add to it as our partnerships continue to grow. Please contact us at with any questions you may have.

 The European Academies Science Advisory Council (EASAC) represents the European National Academies of Science of EU Member States, Norway, Switzerland and the UK, to advise the EU with up-to-date scientific evidence on pressing issues.
 The GYA collaborates with EASAC in the European context, with shared partners such as the European Commission’s Joint Research Centre or the InterAcademy Partnership.

-The GYA is part of a consortium, led by the Open Research publisher F1000 Research, that will build and promote the European Commission’s own free Open Access publishing platform for scientific articles Open Research Europe (ORE).
-The platform will be a peer-reviewed publishing service to support beneficiaries of Horizon 2020 and Horizon Europe to meet the European Union Open Access requirements.
+The GYA is part of a consortium, led by the Open Research publisher F1000 Research, that promotes the European Commission’s own free Open Access publishing platform for scientific articles Open Research Europe (ORE).
+The platform is a peer-reviewed publishing service to support beneficiaries of Horizon 2020 and Horizon Europe to meet the European Union Open Access requirements.

 Future Earth is a global network of scientists, researchers, and innovators collaborating for a more sustainable planet.
 The GYA is represented in Future Earth’s Early Career Researchers Network of Networks.

 The German Academic Exchange Service (DAAD; Deutscher Akademischer Austauschdienst) supports the international exchange of students and researchers by funding projects, granting scholarships and supporting higher education with international exchange.
 The GYA and DAAD, together with the Alexander von Humboldt Foundation, co-organised a workshop in 2019 to expand the network between the three organisations.

 The Global Research Council (GRC) comprises the heads of science and engineering funding agencies from around the world, dedicated to promoting the sharing of data and best practices for high-quality collaboration among funding agencies worldwide.
 After an earlier cooperation in 2015/16, in 2018 the GYA was again invited to nominate members to the regional and the following global meeting in May 2019.